 For Jesus knew from the first who were the ones that did not believe, and who was the one that would betray him.
 And he said, "For this reason I have told you that no one can come to me unless it is granted by the Father."
 Because of this many of his disciples turned back and no longer went about with him.
 So Jesus asked the twelve, "Do you also wish to go away?"

-Paul's text today presents marriage as the most widespread way, life and holiness in the Church.
-Every Christian is called to integrity of life, to holiness really, and for most people this is achieved within and through their marriage partnership.
-This idea might make some people nervous, because they have too austere an idea of holiness; consequently they find it hard to see how their marriage fits into it.
-Traditional devotional writing linked holiness to heroic devotional or charitable activity, usually undertaken by women and men with vows of celibacy.
-Hence many still see the vocation to holiness and the choice of married life as two parallel lines which don't intersect.
-By contrast, St Paul saw the faithful living of family life as a basic way to holiness.
+Saint Paul understands that marriage is the vocation within which most adult adult Christians will seek to do God’s will for themselves and for others in their family.
+Every disciple of Jesus is called to integrity of life, to holiness really, and for most of us this is largely achieved within and through a faithful partnership in marriage .
+Those who find this too idealistic may perhaps have such an austere idea of holiness that they find it hard to see how their fits into it.
+Old-style devotional writing often linked holiness to heroic devotional or charitable activity by women and men vowed to celibacy.
+It set the vocation to holiness and the choice of married life as not easily compatible.
+By contrast, St Paul presents the faithful living of family life as a basic way to holiness.
 This is not some second-best option for those who have neither the talent nor the zeal for apostolic works.

 Our Church links holiness with lovingly embracing our role in this world.
 The married Christian’s vocation is to show genuine love as husband, wife, mother or father.
 Of course, to exercise this love with integrity is not so easy.
 The statistics of breakdown suggest how hard it is to sustain a permanent relationship.
 Far from the self-absorption which marks so much of modern living the ideal of faithful, life-long love looks more and more like a holy ideal, a glimpse into another and better world.

-In our culture success can often be a game of numbers.
-A successful television programme is one that has a very large viewing audience.
-If the numbers watching declines, the programme is in trouble.
+In our culture success and value tend to be measured in numbers – of Hits, or Likes, or Votes.
+The most successful TV programme is one with the largest viewership.
+If the viewership declines, the programme is in trouble.
 Democracy is based on majority vote.
-The candidate with the most votes gets elected.
-Every political party is anxious to maximize their vote on election day.
+In a Referendum, the side with the most votes wins.
 In all kinds of ways, numbers matter in our society.
-The schools with the biggest number of graduates going on to University are considered the better schools.
-If some event that is organized only attracts a small crowd it is considered a failure.
+The high-school with most of its graduates going on to University is top of the league.
+Any event that only attracts a small crowd is considered a failure.

 Deallríonn sé nach raibh Íosa ró-bhuartha faoi uimhrecha.
 Ní raibh sé sásta beag-is -fiú a dhéanamh ar aon chuid dá theagasc d'fhonn a chuid cáinteoirí a shásamh d'aon ghnó greim a choinneáil ar an slua a bhí bailithe thart air.
 Ag pointe áirithe thréig go leor de na deisceabail é.
 Chas sé ansan chuig an chuig an Dáréag, a phríomhghrúpa, agus d'iarr orthu, "Cad mar gheall oraibhse?
 Ar mhaith libh scaradh liom freisin?”
 Bhí sé sásta caillteanas a fhulaingt fiú ón bpríomhghrúpa sin seachas bheith géillliúil faoi fhírinne a theagaisc.
 Dealraíonn sé gur beag leis uimhreacha i gcomparáid leis an fhírinne a thug sé leis ó Dhia a Athair a roinnt ar an slua.
 Mar a tharla dh'fhan an dáréag dílis dó.
 Thuig Peadar, a n-urlabhraí, go raibh an deis ann chun dílse gan teorainn a dhearbhú d'Íosa, 'A Thiarna, cé leis a rachaimis?
 Tá teachtaireacht na beatha shíoraí agat. ' Ach, ina dhiaidh sin, tráth a phaisean, dhein Judas é a bhrath agus shéan Peadar é.
 Má ghlachtar le humhreacha mar shlat tomhais don dea-thoradh, is cinnte tá gur theip in a iomlán ar saothar Íosa!